1Hive/token-request-app/README.md

 ## What is it?

 The Token Request App would enable anyone to create a vote to mint tokens for themselves
-- it should allow users to include a payment (eth or tokens) that is returned to them if they are rejected, or put in the DAO's vault if the request is approved
+- it should allow users to request a DAO's native tokens in exchange for a payment (eth or tokens).
+The payment is returned to them if they are rejected, or put in the DAO's vault if the request is approved.
-- should allow the DAO to configure a minimum payment required
+- it should allow the DAO to configure a minimum payment required

 <br>